SpoonLabs/coming/README.md

 # Output

 Coming writes the output in the folder indicated by the argument ` -output `.
+The kind of output depends of the analysis executed.
+We now present the output of two analysis: Mining Instances and Change frequency computation.

 ## Mined Instances